dmangialino/movie-recommendations-py/README.md

 Once you run the above commands, the command line will give you a **URL** (i.e. http://127.0.0.1:5000/) that you can then copy and paste into your browser.
 That URL will then take you to our tool in a web app.

 Once you open the web app, click the **"Movie Form"** in the top right hand corner of your screen to navigate to your user inputs section.
-Enter a genre, whether you 2ant a new movie, and whether you want a blockbuster, and then hit **submit.**
+Enter a genre, whether you want a new movie, and whether you want a blockbuster, and then hit **submit.**

 > Note that similarly to when you run the tool in the command line, a recent film is defined as a film that has been released within the past two years, and a blockbuster is defined as a film with a 7+ rating according to TMDB.